Research Misconduct

 - The research community or public should otherwise be informed.

-C. Termination or Resignation Prior to Completing Inquiry or Investigation.
+- Termination or Resignation Prior to Completing Inquiry or Investigation.
 The termination of the respondent's institutional employment, by resignation or otherwise, before or after an allegation of possible research misconduct has been reported, will not preclude or terminate the research misconduct proceeding or otherwise limit any of the institution’s responsibilities.
-If the respondent refuses to participate in the process after resignation, the RIO and any inquiry or investigation Committee committee will use their best efforts to reach a conclusion concerning the allegations, noting in the report the respondent's failure to cooperate and its effect on the evidence.
+If the respondent refuses to participate in the process after resignation, the RIO and any inquiry or investigation committee will use their best efforts to reach a conclusion concerning the allegations, noting in the report the respondent's failure to cooperate and its effect on the evidence.

 Definitions

-Accepted practices of the relevant research community: those practices established by applicable laws and regulations, institutional policy and procedures, funding components, as well as commonly accepted professional codes or norms within the overarching community of researchers and research institutions.
+Accepted practices of the relevant research community: Those practices established by applicable laws and regulations, institutional policy and procedures, funding components, as well as commonly accepted professional codes or norms within the overarching community of researchers and research institutions.

-Complainant:A person An individual who submits makes an allegation of research misconduct.
+Complainant: An individual who makes an allegation of research misconduct.

-Evidence: anything offered or obtained during a research misconduct proceeding that tends to prove or disprove the existence of an alleged fact, including documents, whether in hard copy or electronic form, information, tangible items, and interview transcripts.
+Evidence: Anything offered or obtained during a research misconduct proceeding that tends to prove or disprove the existence of an alleged fact, including documents, whether in hard copy or electronic form, information, tangible items, and interview transcripts.

-Fabrication: making up data or results and recording or reporting them.
+Fabrication: Making up data or results and recording or reporting them.

-Falsification: manipulating research documents, materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
+Falsification: Manipulating research documents, materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.

 Good faith: